Skip to main content

 Academic

 The design of an employer’s wellness program operates as a non-pharmacological, environmental agent acting upon the employee’s neuroendocrine system.
-A perspective reveals that the distinction between participatory and health-contingent incentives is not merely a matter of legal compliance or motivational theory.
+A systems biology perspective reveals that the distinction between participatory and health-contingent incentives is not merely a matter of legal compliance or motivational theory.

 It represents a fundamental difference in the type of signals being sent to the Hypothalamic-Pituitary-Adrenal (HPA) axis, the body’s central stress-response command center.
 A health-contingent program, with its inherent performance metrics and potential for “failure,” can function as a chronic, low-grade psychosocial stressor, initiating a physiological cascade with far-reaching consequences.